scot-taylor-ibm/compare-comply/relnotes.md

 The release includes the following updates:

-  - Beta release of an analysis model for mortgage closing disclosure documents, which you can access by using the `/v1/mortgage_closing_disclosures` method.
-For more information, see [Understanding mortgage parsing](/docs/services/compare-comply/mortgages.html#mortgages).
-For important information about beta features, see [Beta features](#beta_features).
   - Additional enhancements to the Compare and Comply Tooling.
 For more information, see [Using the Compare and Comply Tooling](/docs/services/compare-comply/tooling.html#using_tool).
   - The output of the **Table understanding** method includes a new array called `key_value_pairs` that shows key-value pairs that the service extracted from different cells in a table.
 For more information, see [Understanding key-value pairs](/docs/services/compare-comply/tables.html#key-value-pairs).